watari3/GitBucket-Wiki/External-database-configuration.md

 This operation has a risk to break your data by unexpected reason, so we strongly recommend to backup all your data in `GITBUCKET_HOME` before upgrading GitBucket.

+### Migration via SQL

-If you fail to import XML, try to export data as **SQL** and import it into your database directory.
-For example, you can import the exported SQL file using `mysql` command in MySQL as:
+If you fail to import XML (e.g. if an exported XML file is so large, importing might fail), try to export data as **SQL** and import it into your database directory.
+For example, you can import an exported SQL file using `mysql` command in MySQL as:

 ```
 $ mysql -u root -p gitbucket < gitbucket-export-xxxxxxxx.sql